osmosis-labs/mesh-security/docs/provider/Provider.md

 The first action the user must undertake is depositing the native staking token into the vault.
 This must be liquid (unbonded and fully vested).
-This gives them a credit on the vault, which they can withdraw assuming there are no outstanding leins on that amount.
+This gives them a credit on the vault, which they can withdraw assuming there are no outstanding liens on that amount.
 [Read more about the vault](./Vault.md).

 Each vault contains *exactly one* denom and has *exactly one* local staking module.
 This local staker can stake the vault token with the native staking module.
-It actually accepts the original token, which makes it different than external stakers, which accept leins.
+It actually accepts the original token, which makes it different than external stakers, which accept liens.
 By depositing in the vault and staking in the local staker, I will have achieved the same effect (and get the same rewards) as directly staking... but I can now use my balance for more.